huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 The workflows of data of scCAT-seq 5', C1 CAGE, C1 STRT and Arguel et al. are similar.
 Here is the scCAT-seq 5' data processing workflow.
 To see detail imformation of other data processing, please see `C1_CAGE_5_data_processing.sh`, `C1_STRT_5_data_processing.sh` and `Arguel_et_al_5_data_processing.sh`.

+We have uploaded test data.
+Reader can be downloaded at [here](https://drive.google.com/open?id=1t8oLqAIWWy32yf5g3NOfKm10-i0pBITy) and [here](https://drive.google.com/open?id=1Z4xEVmkip3aq56Jp5k-0qBLmZ9oR-Lyk).

 ## 0. Preparation

-We have uploaded test data.
-Reader can be downloaded at here.
-Before process the data, we bulid some directory and move the script to `script_and_log` directory:
+Before process the data, we bulid some directory and move the script to `script_and_log` and `fastq_5cap_2018ab` directory:

 ```
 #### Create directory